How we test mpg and emissions

 - If all that wasn’t enough, the rules also allow manufacturers to arbitrarily knock 4% off the results at the end of the cycle.

-WLTP - new protocol
+WLTP - new protocol from September 2017

 Then this all changed.
 With support from our own 'Come clean on fuel claims' campaign, brand new generations of cars released after 1 September 2017 (and those that undergo significant facelifts), are subject to a new, tougher protocol - the WLTP (Worldwide-Harmonised Light vehicles Test Procedure).